maudes/maudes.github.io/index.md

 <sub> ***Taipei, Taiwan  |  07 - 12/2017*** </sub>
 - Conducted customer interviews and user researches for further product development
 - Initiated the marketing strategies from daily tactical activities to a long-term program
-- Organized monthly speed interviews for more than 20 employers and 150+ qualified job seekers with around 10% hiring rate for each time.
+- Organized monthly speed interviews for more than 20 employers and 150+ qualified job seekers with around 10% hiring rate for each time

 **Assistant Community Manager, Fusionmedium 流線傳媒**
 <sub> ***Taipei, Taiwan  |  01/2016 - 07/2017*** </sub>